-FIGURE 2017-4b.
+Figure 2017-16a.
 Bond Dimensions.

-3.1.5.4 Compound bond.
+3.1.5.4 Compound bonds including reinforcement/security bonds (ball on crescent).
 No device shall be acceptable that exhibits the following:

-NOTE: Broken or lifted bonds as a result of electrical troubleshooting or tuning shall be considered rework and shall not apply to the 10 percent repair limitation.
+NOTE: For both compound bonds and reinforcement bonds; broken or lifted bonds as a result of electrical troubleshooting or tuning shall be considered rework and shall not apply to the 10 percent repair limitation.